alan-turing-institute/rse-course/course_prerequisites/01_python.md

 python --version
 ```

-**Note:** If you're working in Windows and haven't used a terminal or console before, it may be simpler to return to this step after completing the Git installation instructions (which gives you a Git Bash console)
+**Note:** If you're working in Windows and haven't used a terminal or console before, it may be simpler to return to this step (and subsequent steps on this page) after completing the Git installation instructions (which gives you a Git Bash console)

-If the version of Python you have is < `3.8.x` or you experience some difficulties with Anaconda, there are alternative ways to install Python.

 ### C++ compiler for Windows